isa5456/isa5456.github.io/_pages/outreach.md

   *Celebrating Women in Mathematics in Madrid*, Complutense University of Madrid, May 2026.

 ## 2025

-- **What can pure mathematics tell us about how we learn?** National Meeting of Mathematics Students (ENEM), Granada, Spain, July 2025.
+- **Academic careers in mathematics.**

-- **Academic careers in mathematics.** Informational session at the National Meeting of Mathematics Students (ENEM), Granada, Spain, July 2025.
+   Informational session at the National Meeting of Mathematics Students (ENEM), Granada, Spain, July 2025.

 ## 2024